 1. Take a Yoga Class or Attend a Yoga Retreat

-Check out our full guide to the Best Yoga Retreats on Lake Atitlan
+For a full list of yoga centres on the lake, check out our full guide to the Best Yoga Retreats on Lake Atitlan.

 Meanwhile, Eagle’s Nest* somehow boasts even more impressive views with their amazing yoga platform overlooking the lake in all its glory.
 They have daily drop-in classes, plus some unique options like Acro yoga and handstand workshops.